jamolpe/jamolpe/readme.md

 # Jamolpe

 Hi All!
-Im Javier Software a engenieer currently working for Vueling Airlines as a cloud engenieer.
+Im Javier Software a engenieer currently working for Vueling Airlines and AXA as a cloud engenieer/Full stack developer.

 Since I started my journey as a engenieer, I have been interested in learning new technologies, I love sharing knowledge with my colleagues and learning about different businesses and needs that software can help to solve.